-This tutorial, from the Applied Information Sciences Branch at NASA's Goddard Space Flight Center, serves as a primer for new users and a teaching tool for the educational community.
+This tutorial, from the Canada Centre for Remote Sensing and Observation, serves as a primer for new users and a teaching tool for the educational community.
 It provides a detailed understanding of the utility of the data in light of the fundamental principles of electromagnetic energy, especially as they relate to the sensor deign and function.

 Weather and Climate